"Properly trained, man can be a dog's best friend" ~ Corey Ford

 When wanting to change or modify a behavior, it is a two step protocol:

 But please know, that this takes time.
 Especially if your dog has been allowed to repeat the unwanted behavior for many years.
 More practice equals stronger and faster neural pathways.
 So, in order for a behavior modification to be successful, it is of outmost importance, that you do NOT allow your dog to practice the "old" behavior, while you are still working on adding value to the new wanted behavior.
 In short, management is still important, as well as high value rewards and repetitions.

-Give it a try, stick to the protocol, and you will see progress.
+Give it a try, stick to the protocol, don't allow your dog to practice the unwanted behavior, when you are not there, and you will see progress.